Communications Assistant (internship)

 - Strong research skills.

-- Bilingual English and French, excellent written and spoken skills; knowledge of other EU languages a plus.
+- Excellent written and spoken English; knowledge of other EU languages a plus.

 - Attention to details.

 - Well-organised, practical-minded and able to prioritise a busy and varied work-load.

 - An independent, self-starter personality.